 Your toddler has a story to tell, and it’s a great story!
 It’s full of daring escapes, adventure, the triumph of good over evil …or, at least, you have to assume that it is.
-He is so excited that his tale of wonder and suspense is going a mile a minute, and you’ve only understood one word out of every five.
+They are so excited that their tale of wonder and suspense is going a mile a minute, and you’ve only understood one word out of every five.
 You’re pretty sure it’s a story about …the neighbor’s cat?
 Or maybe a bat.

 It doesn’t feel great to realize that your toddler is trying to tell you something, and you’re not sure what it is, but it’s a pretty common problem when you’ve got a toddler who’s somewhere between 2 and 3 years old.

 It’s pretty commonly known that babies and toddlers start to understand speech long before they start trying to say things.
 It’s slightly less talked about that, even once they really start trying to talk, it takes some time for toddlers to get good enough at using their voices to make these sounds for them to be able to make themselves understood.

 In fact, most toddlers don’t reach the point where they’re fully intelligible – that is, generally understood by adults who don’t know them 100% of the time – until around age 4.
 By the time your toddler turned 2, they could probably be understood by adults who didn’t know them well about half the time, and by the time they turn 3, that might be up to three-quarters of the time.
 They are still learning, though, and for a few years, it’s going to be you and the other people who know them best who will be best able to understand them, and you may find yourself “translating” for strangers.
 And in the end, there are probably going to still be moments where even you can’t crack the code for the next few years.